apeckham/html-diff/README.md

 # html-diff
-Show a visual diff of two HTML pages
+Show a visual diff of two HTML pages, based on their Hiccup representations

 ## Installation